 Patrons and staff should make inquiries about lost items to the guards at the Widener Mass.
 Ave.
 Door Security Desk (617-495-2408).
 The guards will make arrangements to help retrieve lost items.

 Users who wish to include a copy (in any format) obtained from materials held by the Harvard College Library in publication, Web page or other electronic medium, film, exhibit, etc., must first obtain permission from the holding library.
 Permissons and reproduction requests for HCL materials may also be submitted via the Imaging Services order inquiry forms.

 In some HCL libraries, patrons may use personal digital cameras to photograph some materials for research purposes.
-Please inquire about permission with the library staff.
+Please inquire with staff regarding an individual library's policy.

-Faculty study holders in Widener and Pusey libraries may allow members of the media to film only within the confines of the study, and should obtain a media pass in advance from HCL Communications.
+Faculty study holders in Widener and Pusey libraries may allow members of the media to film only within the confines of the study, and should obtain a “Permission to Photograph” form two weeks in advance by contacting Colin Manning (email@example.com) in HCL Communications.

-Special events, conferences, seminars, etc. held in a contained space in a library building may be recorded or filmed by the Harvard sponsoring orgnization for archival purposes only.
+Special events, conferences, seminars, etc. held in a contained space in a library building may be recorded or filmed by the Harvard sponsoring organization for archival purposes only.
 Filming outside the space is not permitted.
-Camera crews are not permitted to film B-roll in any part of any library building or facility.
+Camera crews are not permitted to film b-roll in any part of any library building or facility.
 Such recording may not be sold or distributed to other internal or external organizations.

-Harvard libraries, University departments, or Harvard-affiliated centers that would like to bring guests or visiting dignitaries to visit any of the libraries within the Harvard College Library must first contact Mikel Burt either by e-mail or by phone at 617-496-1454.
+Harvard libraries, University departments, or Harvard-affiliated centers that would like to bring guests or visiting dignitaries to visit any of the libraries within the Harvard College Library must must first contact the Office of the Librarian at 617-495-2401.